zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ![tss_feature_plot](../inst/images/tss_feature_plot.png)

-### Average Plots
+### Density Plots

-Another useful plot type for TSSs are average plots centered around annotated TSSs.
+Another useful plot type for TSSs are density plots centered around annotated TSSs.
-The current yeast genome annotation does not contain any information on 5' or 3' UTRs, thus the average plot is centered on annotated start codons.
+The current yeast genome annotation does not contain any information on 5' or 3' UTRs, thus the density plot is centered on annotated start codons.
-Because of this one would expect the average plot to be slightly upstream of the start codon center point.
+Because of this one would expect the density plot to be slightly upstream of the start codon center point.
 Most other organisms have UTRs in their genome annotation, with the UTR length being the furthest TSS detected from the start codon.
-This would then result in average plots that are expected to be centered and slightly downstream from the annotated TSS center.
+This would then result in density plots that are expected to be centered and slightly downstream from the annotated TSS center.

 ```
 p <- plot_density(exp, data_type = "tss", threshold = 3, ncol = 3) +